onap/integration-simulators-A1-policy-enforcement-simulator/README.md

 ```

 **200->500** means that the value will be generated from 200 to 500 (by using the exponential function)

+#### Reporting method

+There are two options how to generate and collect VES events:

+- FILE_READY collects events by each CellId and send those events as FileReady event together with generated PM Bulk XML File.
+- VES sends each Ves event directly to VES Collector for processing

 ### A1-P Mediator API